notJust-dev/notjustdev/content/posts/2022-03-29-how-to-publish-expo-react-native-app-to-apple-app-store/index.md

 ---
-title: How To Publish Expo React Native Application to Apple App Store
+title: How To Publish Expo React Native Application To The Apple App Store
 image: /images/thumbnails/posts/2022-03-29-hot-to-publish-expo-react-native-app-to-apple-app-store.png
 publishedOn: '2022-03-29T20:27:30.556Z'
 description: 'In this tutorial, you will learn everything that you need to know in order to publish your application to the Apple App Store.
 We will cover everything from creating a developer account to releasing new updates for your application.'